xiuql/BDSIM4CEPC/manual/source/introduction.rst

 One may generally write their own C++ program to simulate the setup of geometry and magnetic fields they like, however, in the case of an accelerator the typical geometry is highly repetitive and usually consists of either a beampipe or a beampipe with a magnet surrounding it.
-BDSIM generate Geant4 geometry automatically and uses custom 'steppers' for specific magnetic fields in place of normal Runge-Kutta integrators used by Geant4.
+BDSIM generates Geant4 geometry automatically and provides integrators for linear magnetic fields in place of the normal Runge-Kutta integrators used by Geant4.
 Equations of motion describing particle motion in magnetic fields such as that of a quadrupole or sector-bend have analytical solutions that can be used in place of numerical integration.
 BDSIM uses these to provide fast and accurate thick lens tracking in vacuum.

-Although BDSIM uses fairly generic geometry, the user may specify the style of geometry to be used, which will cover most cases.
+BDSIM provides a library of fairly generic magnet gemoetry styles that will cover most cases.
 Should a more detailed geometry be required, the user may supply this in various formats as well as magnetic field maps.
+Alternatively, if the user wishes to write their own Geant4 geometry for a particular component this can be integrated into BDSIM relatively easily.